 Known by sailors around the world, the Soggy Dollar Beach Bar is a must-see while on Jost Van Dyke.
 Indeed, this is an excellent place to people-watch.
-Ivan’s Stress-Free Bar and Restaurant in White Bay is an iconic local restaurant sure to refresh your mind and spirit.
+Ivan’s Stress-Free Bar and Restaurant in White Bay is an iconic local restaurant that refreshes your mind and spirit.

 One Love Bar and Grill in White Bay is one of Jost Van Dyke’s must-visit beach bars and restaurants.
-The One Love Bar is perfect for relaxing, enjoying a cool drink, and listening to live reggae music.
 We believe you will indeed find this is a “no shoes, no shirt, no problem” kind of place.